NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-7-extra-material.md

-There are many more things you can do with Nextflow than what were covered here.
+There are many more things you can do with Nextflow than covered here.
 If you are interested to learn more details about Nextflow, we will briefly show some of its advanced features in this section.
 But first, here are some links to additional resources on Nextflow: